Basic Setup

 2. Access & Credentials

-Before deploying Portal, you must obtain the necessary credentials from Xeotek.
+Before deploying Kadeck, you must obtain the necessary credentials (license details) from Xeotek.
 These credentials are required to:

 - Configure system secrets and initialize the platform